ArthurBarthur/ArthursAudioBPs/README.md

 # Overview videos for each release:
+- V9.9.9 erview-video: we got this far together..now truly it is close, getting ready to set things in stone and make lots of videos!!!
 - V9.8 erview-video: well OK now I'm saving up for a big v1.0 video..!
 Let me know if you need videos on anything specific before that:)
 - V9.6 erview-video: ehehehheh
 - V9.6 erview-video: errrr